scevans/scevans.github.io/index.md

 Contact me at samuel.craig.evans@gmail.com

 I am working towards proficiently sharing my data and source code on [GitHub](https://github.com/scevans).
-I also have been known [tweet](https://twitter.com/sc_evans) from time to time.
+I have been known to [tweet](https://twitter.com/sc_evans) from time to time.